torryharris/TH-ProgressButton/README.md

-    Create new icons using path or use the existing icons in method `iconCreate()`
+    Create new icons using path or use the existing icons in method "iconCreate()"

-    - Progress arc color can be changed from `com.thbs.progressbutton.CusImage.java` using:
+    - Progress arc color can be changed from "com.thbs.progressbutton.CusImage.java" using: